 A Thrifty Girl’s Guide to Garage-Sailing

-- If you see something you really want to buy but the price is too high, don't be afraid to ask the seller if they'll take a lower price, but don’t be insulted if they say no. It's their property and their right to decide how much they want for it.
+If you see something you really want but the price seems a little steep, don't be afraid to ask the seller if they'll take a little less.
+Asking to buy an item marked $25 for $2 is insulting.
+Think carefully before you ask for a discounted price, be reasonable, be polite, but don’t be insulted if the seller says no. It's their sale and their prerogative.

 I can't even tell you how many treasures I've found by looking under tables, in boxes, and under mounds of clothes.
 Most people don't want to be bothered to look there.
 Take the time and you might be surprised!

 A little dirt never hurt anyone, right?
 Don't pass on something just because it looks dirty- a little elbow grease has been known to make dingy things gleam.